alpersonalwebsite/react/02_components.md

 We use components to split our UI into reusable "blocks" that can receive `props` (aka, data) and return, as we saw earlier, React elements.

+Note: Remember that `props` are inputs to the Components.
+We pass this data from parent to child.

 You should name your component following the CamelCase (also called UpperCamelCase) convention.
 Example: `<ListOfRecords />`; use Lower Camel Case for DOM tags and HOC.

 In react there´re 2 types of Components: